epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 Base Documentation Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The base/documentation directory contains README ﬁles to help users setup and build epics/base.
+The base/documentation directory contains README files to help users setup and build epics/base.

 Base Documentation File Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ﬁles currently in the base/documentation directory are:
+The files currently in the base/documentation directory are:

 README.1st
    Instructions for setup and building epics base